Grab your informational text feature anchor charts HERE and catch some compliments on your teaching bulletin board.

 Students can reference these each time they read informational text.

 Each anchor chart shows an informational text feature with description of the feature and an illustration.
-Bright borders of blue and orange
+Bright borders of blue and orange.

 Each anchor chart measures approximately 8" x 10.5".
 No-Prep for teacher.